-Students are provided with practical experience in the functioning of a radiology department.
-This course provides students with the opportunity to continue to develop their radiographic positioning skills, equipment manipulation skills and other skills needed to deal with a radiology patient.
-The clinical competency program is continued in this course.
+This course is a continuation of RDT 155.
+Radiography of the skull, facial bones, mandible, bony thorax and the vertebral column are reviewed.
+Myelography and arthrography are introduced.
 Hours: 26 lecture and 39 laboratory.
 Prerequisites: RDT 103, RDT 105 and RDT 155 with grades of "C" or better or permission of the department head.
 Corequisites: RDT 153, RDT 154 and RDT 210 or permission of the department head.
 Course fee: \$40.
 Usually offered in the spring.